 In 2017, Marshall Aerospace and Defence Group received their third Boeing Performance Award in four years.
 Marshall ADG design and manufacture the auxiliary fuel tank systems for the Boeing P-8 maritime patrol aircraft, which is a military derivative of the Boeing 737-800 platform and to date have delivered over 600 auxiliary tanks to support the Boeing P-8 programme.

-In 2019, we celebrate the 110th anniversary of the business having been started by David Marshall in 1909.
-Looking back on what has been an incredible journey, we now look forward to the next exciting chapter.
+In 2019, we reached the 110th anniversary of the business having been started by David Marshall in 1909.